 *We are always seeking outstanding graduate students – MSc, PhD, and Accelerated Masters, and occasionally have positions for post-docs.
-See Opportunities for more details.*
+See Opportunities for more details.
+We especially welcome applications from strong female candidates and underrepresented groups in physics.*

 Thanks for visiting our website.
 We carry out theoretical and computational investigations of the light-matter processes in photonic nanostructures, and explore the consequences of these for next-generation nano and quantum technologies.
 Our research blends a fascinating mix of condensed matter physics, optics, quantum mechanics, nano physics, and computational physics.
 We collaborate with leading laboratories throughout the world, with a focus on applicable theoretical physics that is interesting from a fundamental physics perspective and has potential applications, especially in quantum technologies.
 We particularly enjoy collaborating with experimental groups.
 Our work is funded by various funding bodies, including NSERC, CIFAR, MRI Ontario, CFI, and Queen’s University.